8go/gpg-openssl-encrypt-twice-symmetrically/README.md

     -   using easy password will lead to easy-to-break results
 -   It is recommended that you also keep a copy of the scripts that you used together with your encrypted files.
+-   Open source.
+GPL3 license.
+Use as you like.
+No warranty.
+No claims.
+-   Not liable.
+Not responsible for losses or damages.

 * * *
 * * *